How I Turned a New Years Resolution (11 Years Ago) Into a 90 Pound Weight Loss Success Story & Practical Tips to Help get you Started

-- What does success truly look like?
-I encourage you to stray away from the numbers on the scale or the measuring tape and paint a picture of success in a more meaningful way.
+What does success truly look like?
+I encourage you to stay away from the numbers on the scale or the measuring tape and paint a picture of success in a more meaningful way.

-- In January 2019, when you are your healthiest self, how will this impact other areas of your life positively?
-Be specific and detail what the best version of you will mean for others.
+In January 2019, when you are your healthiest self, how will this impact other areas of your life positively?
+Be specific and detail what the best version of you will mean for yourself & for others.